 RITTEC developed this technique in cooperation with the Institute of Chemical and Thermal Process Engineering, the Institute for Machine Tools and Production Engineering (both at TU Braunschweig), and the Fraunhofer Institute for Chemical Technology.
 Three other companies were also part of the cooperation.

-The research and work of RITTEC mainly contributes to the Sustainable Development Goals 8, 9, 12 and 13.
+The work of RITTEC mainly contributes to the Sustainable Development Goals 8, 9, 12 and 13.